swiftlang/swift-evolution/proposals/0000-introducing-interfaces.md

 ### Inheritance

-As protocols may have associated types and interfaces may not, an interface cannot inherit from a protocol:
+As protocols can have associated types and interfaces cannot, an interface cannot inherit from a protocol:

 ```swift
 interface Drawable : Comparable { /*...*/ }  // error!